Most mental and psychological problems

 Sugar is a toxic food additive that must be eliminated from your diet.
-Most people on a modern Western diet are addicted to sugar.
+Most people on a modern Western diet are addicted to sugar and a significantly lower level of intelligence (IQ).
 Getting over sugar addiction is the first step in reclaiming your health.
 Sugar is the primary cause of a wide variety of modern degenerative diseases, including many mental and psychological ailments.
 Eliminating sugar is the first thing to try when treating ADD and ADHD (and the inability to focus and concentrate for long periods).
 Usually, cutting out all sugar will quickly and permanently heal these kinds of problems.

 A range of other toxic pollutants in our homes, everyday environment, personal care products and water are so diverse and so individual to each person, that it is difficult to connect the dots between the toxin and the ailment.

 A range of estrogen-like hormones and chemicals (xenoestrogens) in the environment cause a wide variety of hormonal problems.